Tarout Castle: Benefits and beliefs

 The water branch from Ain al-Qalaa to Hammam al-Basha, which leads to Hammam Ain Tarut.

 In the past, bathing in Hammam Tarut, renowned for its sulfurous water, was a source of pride and boasting among sailors who visited Tarut Island.
 After enduring the harsh conditions of the sea, which often left their bodies festering or cracked due to salinity and a lack of fresh water on diving boats, the hammam provided a much-needed respite.
 It served as a place of rest and recreation for these sailors, who would gather with divers from the Gulf region.

 Visitors included not only sailors but also residents from Qatif, Darien, Al-Zour, and Sanabis, all drawn to the therapeutic properties of the bath.
 A notable feature of Hammam Tarut was the presence of a species of fish known as Afati or Tabasha, often referred to as "underwater doctors".
 These fish were believed to cleanse the body of fungi, a belief widely held among the sailors who frequented the hammam.

 Construction

 The bathhouse was built with huge stones and large carved boulders, three metres wide and about 25 metres long, in which the ancestors of the region put great effort, and Pasha's bathhouse was 75 metres long.

 Improvements and restoration

-Turkish restoration of Tarut Castle 1872
+Ottoman restoration of Tarut Castle 1872

 A photo of the castle's facade as it appeared in 1978.

 As for the Ottomans, they mention that Tarut Castle was repaired in 1872 by order of the viceroy Ahmed Medhat Pasha, and Ain al-Hammam was excavated at the same time that the Ottomans established the Ras Tanura customs house, but the castle did not last long and its north-western tower collapsed during this period (1872–1888), and Ain al-Hammam was filled in.
 So we find the Ottoman commander Nafez Pasha mentioning it in a report he wrote after his inspection visit to Qatif in 1888.